ppy/osu-wiki/wiki/Glossary/en.md

 ### Juice stream

 An osu!catch element that includes Drops and Droplets.
-Drops give a score of 100, equivalent to slider ticks in osu! game mode, while Droplets give a score of 10, equivalent to the [slider tick](#slider-tick) in osu!.
+Drops give a score of 100, equivalent to slider ticks in osu!, while Droplets give a score of 10, equivalent to the [slider tick](#slider-tick) in osu!.

 Missing a Drop breaks the player's combo, but missing a Droplet does not.